opendcs/opendcs/docs/source/lrgs-userguide.rst

 asserted.
 Later when the alarm condition has been rectified, an INFO alarm is generated with the corresponding negative number.

-For example, if the DOMSAT Hardware times-out – meaning that no data has been seen in more than 60 seconds, you will see an alarm with even number 5, that looks like this:
+For example, if the HRIT Hardware times-out – meaning that no data has been seen in more than 60 seconds, you will see an alarm with even number 5, that looks like this:

-WARNING YYYY-MM-DD/HH:MM:SS DomsatRecv:5 No data in more than 60
+    WARNING YYYY-MM-DD/HH:MM:SS LritRecv:3 No data in more than 60
     seconds.

 Later, suppose that data starts flowing again.
 You will see an alarm with the number -5:

-INFO YYYY-MM-DD/HH:MM:SS DomsatRecv:-5 DOMSAT Link Recovered.
+    INFO YYYY-MM-DD/HH:MM:SS LritRecv:3 Lrit Link Recovered.

 You could associate different commands with events 5 and -5.